m4xbrg/your-site/src/content/courses/math-la-vector-spaces.md

 tags: []
 ---

-This course deepens the description of abstract vector spaces by emphasizing subspaces, linear independence, bases, and dimension as the organizing principles for linear structures.
+This course expands on Abstract vector spaces, subspaces, linear independence, bases, and dimension.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.